a0x8o/flink/docs/dev/connectors/kafka.md

  - *Checkpointing disabled:* if checkpointing is disabled, the Flink Kafka Consumer relies on the automatic periodic offset committing capability of the internally used Kafka clients.
-Therefore, to disable or enable offset committing, simply set the `enable.auto.commit` (or `auto.commit.enable` for Kafka 0.8) / `auto.commit.interval.ms` keys to appropriate values in the provided `Properties` configuration.
+Therefore, to disable or enable offset committing, simply set the `enable.auto.commit` / `auto.commit.interval.ms` keys to appropriate values in the provided `Properties` configuration.

  - *Checkpointing enabled:* if checkpointing is enabled, the Flink Kafka